 If you wish to know all about rhyming words, then let’s start with the origin of the word itself.
 The word ‘rhyme’ is, in fact, an evolution of the word ‘rime’ from archaic English.
 For example, Samuel Taylor Coleridge’s ‘The Rime of the Ancient Mariner’ uses this older iteration of the word rhyme.

-What are Rhyming words?
+What are rhyming words?

 Rhyming, as we all know, is the use of words that end with a similar sound.
 These words have a similar sounding syllable at the end.
 An example of a pair of such words is soon and balloon, both ending with an ‘oon’ sound.

-Rhyming words have been used for ages, especially for teaching kids during their early learning years and when adults want to learn something new, like a new language.
+These words have been used for ages, especially for teaching kids during their early learning years and when adults want to learn something new, like a new language.
 However, you may be wondering about the reason these words began to be used in the first place.
 Read ahead to know why!

 Why are rhyming words used?